godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 - You can extend them with new properties and functions.
 - You can add them to another node as a child.

-The last attribute is key. **Together, nodes form a tree**, which is a powerful feature to organize projects.
+The last attribute is key - **Together, nodes form a tree**.
+This is a powerful feature to organize projects.
 Since different nodes have different functions, combining them produces more complex behavior.
 As we saw before, you can build a playable character the camera follows using a kinematic body node named